 The best side plank exercise and its variations to build a strong core are listed here.
 Once youโve mastered the basic plank, there are many variations you can try to make the exercise more challenging.

-- If you areย new to performingย sides, you may want to apply a few modifications to make the exercise easier.
-One way to do knee side plank and another way to reduce the time of plank.
+- If you are new to performing sides, you may want to apply a few modifications to make the exercise easierโone way to do knee side plank and another way to reduce the plank time.

-- If you are looking for a more advanced variation to stimulate different muscle fibers in the core, then try elevated plank, Side Plank With Row, Stability Ball Forearm and Medicine ball Plank.
+- If you want a more advanced variation to stimulate different muscle fibres in the core, try elevated plank, Side Plank With Row, Stability Ball Forearm and Medicine ball Plank.

 1. Modified side plank (Side Plank on knee)